Compromise by "multimatum": Introduction

-The multimatum features important countervailing forces.
-Caesar moves first, but he is disciplined by the threat of Bibulus's counteroffer.
-Bibulus, in turn, is disciplined by the size or generosity of Caesar's offer. \emph{Our main result is that this bargaining protocol implements the compromise rule in subgame perfect equilibrium.} This means that any equilibrium outcome of the game induced by the protocol results in the compromise rule, and conversely, that any compromise solution is achieved by some subgame perfect equilibrium of the protocol.

-What are the advantages of the multimatum for the senate, the ``planner'' in our example?
-The senate does not need to know or elicit the actual preferences or incentives of the two consuls.
+The other side of our proposal deals with the implementation of the rule.
+How would an impartial framer or arbitrator (perhaps the senate in the Roman example) ensure that the rule is followed and the negotiation not devolve into barbarism?
+Our answer is the simple multimatum mechanism.
+Importantly, the framer does not need to know or elicit the consuls' preferences.
 The senate can simply enforce the protocol while remaining ignorant of the final objectives of the two consuls.
 The end result is guaranteed to be a compromise solution.
 The senate is also reassured that any equilibrium outcome corresponds to the desired rule; there is no need to impose an equilibrium selection criterion, as is so often the case in mechanism design.

 We should emphasize the dual role played by the measure $\nu$.
 The measure is a crucial component of the definition of the rule, as it provides a common cardinal scale on which to make interpersonal utility comparisons.
 It is also the key idea behind the countervailing forces built into the negotiation protocol.
 The presence of $\nu$ on both sides of our proposal is what makes it work.